libdynd/dynd-python/BUILD_INSTALL.md

   * Cython >= 0.16
   * NumPy >= 1.5
   * git (for cloning the github repositories)
+  * Nose (Only for generating xunit .xml output when running tests)

 3. Get the source code.